-Note that before VCS can accept HA commands, the cluster nodes must be seeded.
-If the nodes are not seeded and you attempt to issue a command, you receive the error message:
+VCS requires that you declare the number of nodes that will participate in the cluster.
+Before VCS can accept HA commands, the cluster nodes must be seeded.
+If the nodes are not seeded and you attempt to issue a command, VCS returns the following error:

-'''

 VCS:11037:Node has not received cluster membership yet, cannot process HA command

-'''